Skip to main content

 Gaze in Awe

 Where else in the Northwest can you come nose-to-nose with a polar bear?
 Our Arctic Tundra.
-We’ve created a habitat just like the grassy tundra near Point Hope, Alaska – and filled it with massive muskoxen, an arctic fox and two playful polar bears.
+We’ve created a habitat just like the grassy tundra near Point Hope, Alaska – and filled it with massive muskoxen, arctic foxes and two playful polar bears.

 Discover the Tundra